-NNG Workshop: February 29, 2020 All finalists from the Heats will attend a workshop with a professional musician to help polish their act.
+NNG Workshop: February 29, 2020 All finalists from the Heats will attend a workshop with singer songwriter and producer Nina Smith, and Cradle of Filth’s Richard Shaw, to help polish their act!
 The workshop will be held at Nottingham College (Clarendon).

 NNG Final (16 - 18 Category): March 5, 2020 The final for the NNG 16 - 18 Category will be held at Rock City, one of the best music venues in town!
 The event will be open to the public and ticketed.

 This year as always, we have some FANTASTIC prizes for our NNG winners, including recording time at Confetti, recording time at YMCA Digital, interview with LeftLion and more.
 Read last year's interview with one of the NNG winners Tilly Greentree in the LeftLion.